Great Tibet Tour Logo GREAT TIBET TOUR ®

 Tibetan Culture

 By the Songtsen Gambo period in the seventh century AD, Buddhism was introduced into Tibet from mainland China, India, and Nepal, and gradually developed into Tibetan Buddhism.
 Due to the profound influence of Buddhism, the 14th Dalai Lama always describes Tibetan culture as Tibetan Buddhism culture.
-At the same time, the India and Nepal culture of South Asia, Persian culture, and Arab culture in Western Asia also influenced Tibetan culture in a significant way.
+At the same time, the India and Nepal cultures of South Asia, Persian culture, and Arab cultures in Western Asia also influenced Tibetan culture in a significant way.

 In the historical development of Tibetan culture, Tibetan architectural art and sculpture, painting, decoration, arts and crafts, and other plastic arts, as well as music, dance, drama, language, written literature, folk literature, Tibetan medicine, and astronomical calendars have all reached a very high level.